Everybody Wants Some!! (film): Plot

 Beverly calls him in the morning and they agree to meet.
 She says she is a performing arts major; Jake answers only that he is a baseball player, based on Finnegan's advice.
 At the team's first unofficial practice, Jay upsets his teammates by pitching aggressively.
 McReynolds, the team's captain and best player, puts Jay in his place by hitting a home run.

 The coach arrives unexpectedly and calls Willoughby off the pitcher's mound.
-It is later revealed that Willoughby is 30 and has been fraudulently transferring to new colleges to continue playing ball and enjoying the student lifestyle.
+It is later revealed that he is 30 and has been fraudulently transferring to new colleges to continue playing ball and enjoy the student lifestyle.

 Beverly invites Jake to "Oz", a costume party thrown by performing arts students.
-Jake mentions the party to his teammates and tries to tell them they would not enjoy it, but they cajole him into taking them.
+He mentions the party to his teammates and tries to tell them they would not enjoy it, but they cajole him into taking them.
 Although they initially feel out of place, they enjoy themselves all the same.
 Finnegan is ridiculed by his friends for pretending to be into astrology, and Jake takes part in an improvised Alice in Wonderland–themed take on The Dating Game.
-Jake and Beverly spend the rest of the night together.
+He and Beverly spend the rest of the night together.

 The next morning, the semester begins and Jake and Beverly walk to class together.
-Two teammates razz Jake for not returning home that night.
-He runs into Plummer in his classroom, and they settle in for their first lecture.
+Dale and Finnegan razz him for not returning home that night.
+Jake runs into Plummer in his classroom, and they settle in for their first lecture.
 Their history professor enters and writes "Frontiers are where you find them" on the chalkboard.
 As their first college class officially begins, Jake and Plummer fall asleep.